microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Using-the-engine.md

 Thus, at this time, it is not supported to create a new `Engine` reusing a `DataSourceSet`.
 Once you have finished using an `Engine` instance, you should dispose the corresponding `DataSourceSet` and `PluginSet`

+# Using Column Variants

+Starting in SDK version `1.3`, table authors may define [column variants](../Glossary.md#column-variant)s for columns added to their tables.